simplex-chat/simplex-chat/docs/rfcs/2024-03-19-external-services.md

 While it's tempting to define the whole service as a single endpoint, without any request files (like we did in the POC for SimpleX Chat XPC service), it will make it very hard to justify using File provider extension in this case - Apple guidelines are very clear that the extensions should be used for their intended purposes.
 With request files it seems very legitimate.
 So possibly the initial service spec should not contain any endpoints, only request templates.

-I am not a cryptocurrencies expert, so below are just examples that require changing / extending to accomodate various cryptocurrency conventions, and, possibly some currencies may require completely separate request structures.
+I am not a cryptocurrencies expert, so below are just examples that require changing / extending to accommodate various cryptocurrency conventions, and, possibly some currencies may require completely separate request structures.
 These examples are just to review this file-based request approach.

 `invoice_request.yml`